-Penny Deliveries – Delivery fee for every order is only a penny; just tip your driver.
+- Penny Deliveries – The delivery fee for every order is only a penny; just tip your driver.
 Sounds too good to be true, right?
 Getting Guthrie’s after a night out has never been easier.
 They work until 3 am.

-Uber Eats – Same concept as Uber, but they deliver food, not people.
+- Uber Eats – The same concept as Uber, but they deliver food.
 You can track, via the app, when the restaurant is preparing food; your driver is picking up and when they are in route to you.
-The fee is a little pricier than most delivery places, but they tend to be faster.
+The fee may be a little pricier than most delivery places.

-Amazon – Seriously, what can’t you get from Amazon.
-By signing up to Amazon Prime as a student, the first 6 months are free and then there is a discounted membership fee for the next 4 years until graduation.
+- Amazon – Seriously, what can’t you get from Amazon.
+By signing up for Amazon Prime as a student, the first 6 months are free and then there is a discounted membership fee for the next 4 years until graduation.
 Prime membership includes free 2-day delivery, among many other perks.

 Particularly when they have been studying for hours on end or they aren’t feeling well; it’s good to know that food can be delivered right to their dorm or apartment.
 My favorite delivery option is probably chicken soup from the Hillel.
 Just call and give them the name of your sick student and a quart will be delivered, usually within a few hours.